Why “counter-insurgency” is a misnomer (and counter-productive).

 PS: I have updated the post.
 For those interested, here is a link to US counter-insurgency doctrine.
 The Spec Ops community understands the problem, but as a minority component of a large conventional military, they ultimately are not determinants of the solutions offered.

-9 thoughts on “Why “counter-insurgency” is a misnomer (and counter-productive).
+9 Replies to “Why “counter-insurgency” is a misnomer (and counter-productive).”

 1. Paul – I’m interested to hear your views on the rising popularity of ‘drone warfare’.
 The US is now effectively at war in Pakistan via drones.
 Successful assassinations in the last few months have a lot of people arguing that drones give nation-states the front foot (this is cricket lingo for the advantage), and are the most effective tactic when fighting unpopular irregular wars (avoiding body bag syndrome).
 Do you agree?